xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

       >
       > In case you are adding a combination of data files, by default, Katalon defines the relationship of multiple data sources at test case level as One - One.
 You can learn more about the relationship of multiple data file here: [Manage test data relationship](https://docs.katalon.com/katalon-studio/docs/combine-multiple-data-sources.html#manage-test-data-relationship).

       - To specify the data range, double-click on the cell under the **Data Iteration** column of each data files.
-You can learn more about specifying data iteration here: [Modify data range](https://docs.katalon.com/katalon-studio/docs/combine-multiple-data-sources.html#modify-data-range).
+You can learn more about types of data iteration here: [Modify data range](https://docs.katalon.com/katalon-studio/docs/combine-multiple-data-sources.html#modify-data-range).

   2. In the **Variable Binding** table, it displays all variables from the **Variables** section of the test.